Cruisoring/JsonTuples/README.md

 Alternatively, get the packages directly from [Maven Central](http://repo1.maven.org/maven2/io/github/cruisoring/JsonTuples/1.0.0/)

-## Converting Text/JAVA to/from JSON
+## Mapping between JSON Objects and JAVA Objects

 The JSON objects refer to classes/interfaces defined in JsonTuples project, JAVA Objects means common JAVA types like primitive objects, as well as generic Map, Collection and Arrays.
 For the JSON texts to be processed, it is assumed they have followed the correct JSON syntax.